 It’s zucchini season, yay!
 I have recently discovered my love for raw zucchini, especially in a form of chips.
-Slice them thinly and use instead of chips to dip into salsa, hummus or a layered dip.
+Slice them thinly and use instead of chips to dip into strawberry mango salsa, garlic hummus recipe or Greek salad layered dip.
 This way, you can enjoy more of an appetizer itself.
 Even with a healthy dip, calories add up quickly when digging into it with chips.

 I made these Mediterranean Baked Zucchini Sticks a few weeks back, when the heat wave hasn’t hit Vancouver yet.
 I was in a mood for a lighter zucchini boats, without the sauce and cheese.
 The ones you can pick up with your hands, more of a side dish or even a cold appetizer.
 Mmmm, sounds good in a mid of July…

 I oven roasted them stuffed with tomatoes, bell peppers and Kalamata olives until soft but still crunchy.
 Then topped with feta cheese and placed under the broiler until cheese became golden and crisp, and sprinkled with fresh dill (parsley works better but I was out).
-These zucchini sticks are the case when food tastes great even cold.
+These zucchini sticks are the case when food tastes great even cold, same with Parmesan zucchini sticks.
 So, serve hot or eat straight out of the fridge.

 I have never been a fan of zucchini as a kid.
 In Ukraine, we had these big fat light green coloured zucchini, more of a squash type.
 No cute long dark green or yellow ones.
 My grandma would cut zucchini in rounds, dip in a flour and panfry with oil.
 Now I would take a few but back then I was silly.
 I often envy my kids’ metabolism, don’t you?!

 Alex, me and my friend, Nicole, loved these baked zucchini sticks.
-My kids would eat zucchini only in a form of chocolate oatmeal muffins.
+My kids would eat zucchini only in a form of protein oatmeal muffins.
 Oh well, they love broccoli and celery.
 These zucchini sticks keep well refrigerated for a few days.
-If you are serving more than 4 people, I recommend to double the recipe.
-They disappear fast.
-Enjoy!
+If you are serving more than 4 people, I recommend to double the recipe, they disappear fast.
+Enjoy and try my 15 minute healthy pita pizza with shredded zucchini that kids mistake for cheese, or 20 minute pasta with zucchini and tomatoes will do o na hot summer night!

 - 4 zucchini, medium